stepfunc/rodbus/README.md

 [Documentation](https://docs.rs/crate/rodbus)

 The library provides a simple interface to send Modbus requests.
 Using Rust's powerful type system, the library is safe, memory efficient and easy to use.
-All the error handling in the library is explicit and logging is also available.
-Three client interfaces are provided:
+All of the error handling in the library is explicit and logging is also available.
+Three client interfaces are provided for making requests:

-- Async requests
+- Async (Rust futures)
-- Callback based requests
+- Callback-based
-- Synchronous (blocking) requests
+- Synchronous (blocking)

-The library can also be used to write a server to answer Modbus requests.
-A single simple interface needs to be implemented to support.
+The library also provides a Modbus server API requiring the user to implement a single trait to handle requests.
 The interface is designed to minimize copying of data making the server efficient.
-The [`server`](./rodbus/examples/server.rs) example shows an simple server implementation.
+The [`server`](./rodbus/examples/server.rs) example shows a simple server implementation.

 The following function codes are supported:
 - Read Coils (`0x01`)